seansusmilch/noTBA-scripterx/README.md

 Under Emby's `Scheduled Tasks` page, find `Emby ScripterX Scheduled Task` and set it to run on your desired schedule.
 An example would be to run the script daily at 4am.

 ![Example](https://i.imgur.com/GZdjkQv.png)

-Under Emby's `Scheduled Tasks` page, find `Emby ScripterX Scheduled Task` and set it to run on your desired schedule.
-I recommend daily at 4am.